 I asked my Couchsurfing host to help me with transportation, and the cheapest option we found online was from Ticabus, which cost $20.
 Travel time is estimated to be 6 hours, and they have two schedules daily – 05:00 to 11:00 and 14:00 to 20:00.
 I don’t want to arrive in El Salvador at night, so I decided to buy the 05:00 ticket.

 DOCUMENT CHECK AT THE BUS STATION

 I arrived at the bus station around 04:15 because I know that check-in will take a while.
 True enough, I took longer than the other passengers because I was the only foreigner, and they had to verify that I had adequate documents to enter the country.
 They have a list of all nationalities that need a visa on their bulletin board.
 However, it also mentioned that they accept a US visa as a substitute.
 Since I have one, then I don’t need to apply for a separate El Salvador visa.

 Immigration procedure: Guatemala to El Salvador

 We arrived in San Salvador at around 11 am, and my colleague’s friend picked me up at the station.
-We drove by some of San Salvador’s sites before he dropped me off to my hostel (Hostal Doña Marta – highly recommended).
+We drove by some of San Salvador’s sites before he dropped me off at my hostel (Hostal Doña Marta – highly recommended).